pouretrebelle/chareads.com/content/books/2020/05/19-range/index.md

 dateRated: 2020-05-21
 dateReviewed: 2020-05-21 # remove if no review

+tags:
-tags: [type-non-fiction, sub-science, sub-business-productivity, form-audiobook]
+  [type-non-fiction, sub-business-productivity, form-audiobook, sub-psychology]
 ---

 This book just didn't do it for me. _Range_ is meant to be about 'how generalists triumph in a specialized world' but what it consistently concludes is that to achieve anything you have to specialise, but that you _might_ be more successful if you have had more varied and cross-disciplinary experience beforehand.